Amazon GTIN Product Identification Requirements

 Does Amazon allow suppliers to use UPC barcode numbers obtained from a UPC Reseller?

-In every case, Amazon required the supplier to license a UPC Company Prefix from the GS1.
-Click Here for GS1 UPC Barcodes.
-Suppliers who need UPC barcodes to set up items on Amazon should contact us to discuss available options.
+In every case, Amazon required the supplier to license a UPC Company Prefix from GS1.
+Click here to get GS1 Barcodes now.